-- 1. Short creative exercises: you will write short exercises most weeks, which will be assigned in class throughout the semester.
+- 1. Short creative exercises: You will write short exercises most days, which will be assigned in class throughout the semester.
 Please always bring the completed exercise to class. - 2.
-Critical response papers: you will be required to write ten small "thought papers" in response to the assigned readings (see below). - 3.
-Five-page draft of story: midway though the semester, the first five pages of your final story will be due to your three-person peer group and me. - 4.
-Story: twenty copies of your manuscript must be delivered ONE CLASS BEFORE it is to be discussed.
-Your final story should be written for an adult experience; no science fiction/fantasy/fan fiction.
-Length: eighttwelve pages.
+Critical response papers: You will be required to write critical papers in response to the assigned reading (see below). - 3.
+Five-page draft of story: Midway through, the first five pages of your final story will be due to your three-person peer group and me. - 4.
+Story: Twenty copies of your manuscript must be delivered two classes before it is to be discussed.
+Your final story should be character-driven and written for an adult audience.
+Length: eight twelve pages.

-Warning: There is NO late delivery.
+Warning: There is no late delivery.
 There is no switching.
 No last-minute writing.
 Get the work done.
-And remember: you are responsible for knowing the basic conventions of style and usage-see Strunk and White's The Elements of Style for guidance.
+And remember: You are responsible for knowing the basic conventions of style and usage-see Strunk and White's The Elements of Style, or me, for guidance.